jgpuckering/PrimesExperiments/AAA_README.txt

 slicing using stepping -- a feature perl does not have.
 And performance soared when using numpy.

+On the other hand, a python solution which eschews bytearray slicer/step and uses for loops didn't perform as well as perl.

 The GitHub perl with PDL solution was by far the fastest perl solution, but it was still slower than Python.
 PDL, however, also suffers from the lack of a step option when byte slicing.

 Pushing the byte slicing down into an inline C subroutine made a dramatic difference in perl performance.
-This leveled the playing field between perl and python.
-If perl had a byte slice function that supported steppping and replacement, it would have come out roughly even with of python in this particular benchmark.
+This more than levelled the playing field between perl and python.
+If perl had a byte slice function that supported stepping and replacement, it likely would have come out roughly even with python on this particular benchmark.

-One drawback to using the Sieve of Eratosthenes as a benchmark is that it is heavily skewed towards measuring raw interpreter looping speed - especially as the sieve size increases.

 In many applications, looping is handled within builtin functions or operators making the results from this benchmark of limited applicability in the real world.
 On any benchmark where the need for looping grows exponentially with the data size, it matters a great deal in interpreted languages how much of the looping can be relegated to functions that execute machine code.
+The Sieve of Eratosthenes is an atypical application in this respect.

 Python's array slicing with optional stepping is a feature missing from perl that would have been very helpful for this benchmark.
 However, the absence of this feature in perl (and in CPAN) is likely an indication that its usefulness in the real world is limited.
-Perl does have index slices, but not with stepping and not on strings.
-If such capabilities were needed often, they'd likely have been provdied in a CPAN module implemented with XS and C code.
+If it were a commonly needed thing, then someone would have created a CPAN module for it by now.
+But even the Bit::Vector module doesn't support intervals with step.

 In the rare cases where a perl script needs to execute thousands of loops, the Inline module provides an easy way to write C (or PDL) code that can push intensive operations down into machine code.

-When perl with inline C is compared to python with numpy, using the same algorithm, the results are actually very close:  10,621 passes for perl vs 10,970 passes for python.
+When perl with inline C is compared to python with numpy, using the same algorithm, the results are actually very close:  10,631 passes for perl vs 10,266 passes for python.